 Under the ESA, employees who have been continuously employed for three months or more and less than one year are entitled to at least one week of notice of termination; two weeks if the period of employment is one year or more and fewer than three years, and thereafter an additional week of notice for each additional year of employment up to a maximum of eight weeks.
 However, employers are allowed to terminate employment without notice by paying termination pay equivalent to the required period of notice and maintaining any benefits the employee would otherwise have received over that period.

-Termination without cause requires ESA Notice or payment in lieu of notice.
-In addition, ESA severance is required, under the ESA when an employer “severs” the employment of an employee with five years or more of service and:
+Termination without cause requires Termination Pay.
+In addition, ESA severance pay is required, under the ESA when an employer “severs” the employment of an employee with five years or more of service and:

 the severance occurred because of a permanent discontinuance of all or part of the employer’s business and the employee is one of 50 or more employees who have their employment relationship severed within a six-month period as a result; or